- Helping ChildrenWhen a Family Member Has Cancer:Dealing With a Parent’s Terminal Illness

 - Have a parent or trusted adult who is a regular part of the child’s life spend time with the child every day.

-- You can use examples of animals or insects that have died to show the child that there is no movement, and that living creatures don’t come back after death.
+- Use dead animals or insects to show the child that there’s no movement, and that living creatures don’t come back after death.
 You can also point out that the animal doesn’t feel pain after death.
+Another way is to compare the body to a seashell.
+You can help the child understand that at one time there was a living animal in the shell, but now only the shell (body) is left with no life in it.